YoannDeb/twitch_leak_csv_reader/README.md

 ## Changing streamer analyzed:

-* You can find ID of the streamer with is username using a site like https://www.streamweasels.com/support/convert-twitch-username-to-user-id/ .
+* You can find ID of the streamer with his username using a site like https://www.streamweasels.com/support/convert-twitch-username-to-user-id/ .

-* Replace constant STREAMER_ID value at the beginning of twitch_leaks.py with your favorite text editor to the one of the streamer you want. (exemple STREAMER_ID = 12345678)
+* Replace constant STREAMER_ID value at the beginning of twitch_leaks_csv_reader.py with your favorite text editor to the one of the streamer you want. (exemple STREAMER_ID = 12345678)

 ## Requirements: